Egg punk

-Egg punk (originally known as devo-core) is an Internet-based microgenre of punk rock that emerged during the 2010s.
-The genre is characterized by a lo-fi recording style and satirical tone, influenced by new wave band Devo, originally referred to as "devo-core".
+Egg punk (originally known as Devo-core) is an Internet microgenre of punk rock that emerged in the 2010s.
+The genre came to be known as "egg punk" due to a series of internet memes.
+The style is characterized by a lo-fi recording style and satirical tone, influenced by new wave band Devo.

-Origin

-The origins of egg punk are attributed both to a community of DIY midwestern American punk rock artists from the early 2010s, which included the Coneheads and Lumpy and the Dumpers, as well as their subsequent characterization as "egg punk" by a series of internet memes circulated in the late 2010s.

-Characteristics
+Etymology and characteristics

+The nomenclature of egg punk originated from a series of internet memes circulated in 2017 that proposed a spectrum of punk rock music between "egg punk" and "chain punk".
+The meme was intended to distinguish between the traditionalism and aggression of those deemed "chain punk" with the more experimental and satirical approach of those considered "egg punk".
+The satirical tone and style of egg punk has been characterized as a response to the traditional "chain punk" bands in the local scene that were viewed by some as taking their music and message too seriously.

 The music of egg punk is influenced by the do-it-yourself ethos of punk subculture, characterized by the use of minimal or lo-fi recording and mixing methods and hand-drawn or collage album covers.
-Also described as Devo-core, the genre is heavily influenced by the music of new wave band Devo as both an aesthetic and stylistic influence.
+Also known as Devo-core, the genre is heavily influenced by the music of new wave band Devo as both an aesthetic and stylistic influence.

 Pitchfork described the genre as "subversive", "experimental", and typified by "wry lyrics and cheapo keyboards".
-John Robb wrote that the subgenre consisted of "lo-fi perfectly ‘badly’ recorded fast punk rock songs", featuring "garage melody with jitterbug jittery guitars and even sometimes cheapo synths" and oriented towards "cocking a snoop at punk’s sometimes seriousity instead embracing introvert nerds, alien noise fiends and manic goofy behaviour".
+John Robb wrote that the subgenre consisted of "lo-fi perfectly ‘badly’ recorded fast punk rock songs", featuring "garage melody with jitterbug jittery guitars and even sometimes cheapo synths" and oriented towards "cocking a snoop[sic] at punk’s sometimes seriousity instead embracing introvert nerds, alien noise fiends and manic goofy behaviour".